Ute Harms (spokesperson), Uta Klusmann & Aiso Heinze

 The impact of professional competence

 The aim of the (further) development of teachers’ professional competence is ultimately to promote students’ competency development in mathematics and science subjects.
-Which individual competency aspects are effective and how these aspects interact with each other are also focal questions in Research Area 3.
+Which individual competency aspects are effective and how these aspects interact with each other are also focal questions in Research Line 3.